 A PhD candidate in Cinema Studies, History, English literature, Political Science, Aboriginal studies, Anthropology, Art history/Visual Culture studies, Ethnic studies, Geography, Women and Gender studies, Religion, Media studies, Communications, Music, Sexuality studies, or other similar areas with a focus on the interdisciplinary approach to United States history, politics, and culture.
 Applicants should be PhD candidates in the relevant subject area and be interdisciplinary in approach.
 Demonstrated excellence in teaching, and previous teaching experience are both highly desirable.
 Final availability of the position is contingent upon enrolment, budgetary consideration and the determination of appointments as governed by the collective agreement.

 All individuals interested in this position must submit a letter of application; a C.V.; evidence of teaching effectiveness (such as student evaluations); the name(s) of one or more qualified referees, and the CUPE 3902 Unit 3 application form, available at http://www.hrandequity.utoronto.ca/resources/forms.htm to: firstname.lastname@example.org, with a cc to: email@example.com.

 Closing Date: June 30, 2015 at 3:00 pm.

 Please note: Undergraduate or graduate students and postdoctoral fellows of the University of Toronto are covered by the CUPE 3902 Unit 1 collective agreement rather than the Unit 3 collective agreement, and should not apply for positions posted under the Unit 3 collective agreement.

-Preference in hiring is given to qualified individuals advanced to the rank of Sessional Lecturer II or Sessional Lecturer III by the Centre for South Asian Studies.
+Preference in hiring is given to qualified individuals advanced to the rank of Sessional Lecturer II or Sessional Lecturer III in accordance with Article 14:12.

 This job is posted in accordance with the CUPE 3902 Unit 3 Collective Agreement.